From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 What is Management Reporting?

-Management reporting is a process of collecting, analyzing, and disseminating information to managers and executives to help them make informed decisions about the operations and strategic direction of an organization.
+Management reporting is the process of collecting, analyzing, and disseminating information to managers and executives to help them make informed decisions about an organization’s operations and strategic direction.
+Here’s an infographic with a process overview.

-Management reporting plays a critical role in driving organizations toward specific goals and objectives.
-With reporting dashboards management can measure the progress and notice any inconsistencies timely.
+Management reporting is critical in driving organizations toward specific goals and objectives.
+With management dashboards, businesses can measure progress and notice any inconsistencies promptly.

 1. Track progress against goals and objectives